parkerhansen/Digital-Systems-Final/basic.md

 Going up in scale, a metropolitan area network (MAN) can cover an entire town or city as apposed to a limited specific area with a LAN.
 Thus it implies that a MAN connects all the networks in a city to a larger network.

 **Wide Area Networks (WAN)**<br>
 Even larger than a metropolitan area network there are wide area networks (WAN).
-By definition a WAN covers over a large geographical distance or place
+By definition a WAN covers over a large geographical distance or place.
+Companies, research institutions, and governments frequently use WANs to communicate across the world, and one could consider the internet to be a WAN.

+This image is a good recap of what was explained above:
 <p align="center"><img src="basic_network.png" height="" width=""></p>

 ---